Payroll Thailand Guide

 The Progressive Personal Income Tax system in Thailand features graduated rates that employers must calculate and withhold monthly:

-Employers must submit these withholdings to the Revenue Department by the 7th of the following month using form PND.1, with detailed electronic filing requirements introduced in 2024.
+Employers must submit these withholdings to the Revenue Department by the 7th of the following month (extended to the 15th for e-filing) using form PND.1.

-Both employers and employees contribute to Thailand's Social Security Fund, with current rates set at:
+Both employers and employees contribute to Thailand's Social Security Fund.
+Effective January 2026, the ceiling has increased:

 These contributions must be submitted monthly to the Social Security Office by the 15th of the following month using form SSO 1-10, with late submissions incurring penalties of 2% per month.